Series Four

 This isn't about overcoming chronic illness or transcending limitations.
 It's about making conscious choices with whatever constraints you carry, claiming agency over your experience even when you can't control outcomes.

 This series explores the paradoxes of living fully within chronic illness.
 When thriving sometimes means choices you'll pay for later.
 Where self-care includes accepting your emotional mess.
-How purpose rebuilds itself, when achievement driven living becomes unsustainable.
+How purpose rebuilds itself when achievement-driven living becomes unsustainable.

 4.1 - The Full Spectrum of Sovereignty